FIRE SAFE COUNCIL EQUIPMENT

 The Council also owns and maintains a Ford 250 truck with automatic transmission.
 It is available for loan to cabin owners.
 The truck is only for MLIA members and may only be used on Mount Laguna.

-- Sign the truck out and pick up the keys at the Laguna Mountain Lodge store.
+- Pick up the keys and leave the $10 fee at the Laguna Mountain Lodge store.

 - The truck is parked at Cabin #718 in Boiling Springs.